Cuba: La Isla Grande

 Meals Included: Breakfast, Dinner

-This morning, we have more time to explore Old Havana with our guide.
+This morning, we explore Havana with our guide.
 We start with a classic car tour, cruising through the streets of Old Havana and along the Malecón towards the more modern part of town.
 As we travel in our vintage cars, we stop along the way to hear stories and explanations of Havana’s highlights and learn how these cars became an iconic part of Havana.

 We then enjoy a walking tour of Old Havana, visiting both historic points of interest and meeting its current residents.
 It is the finest surviving Spanish colonial complex in the Americas, preserved by a combination of minimal war damage, post-revolution restoration and the millions of dollars invested since it was declared a World Heritage site in 1982.

 We spend the afternoon at a screen-printing workshop with some of the finest graphic designers in Havana, before heading down to the Malecón for rum cocktails, spontaneous music and conversation on the iconic seafront boulevard.
-Tonight, we enjoy our final dinner in a paladar.
+Tonight, we enjoy our final dinner in the renowned paladar, La Guarida, an icon of Havana’s dining scene.

 Accommodation: Casas particulares